tompeij/soundblogChildjt/wp-content/plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.10.0 : Update to this version to experience using our professional themes with your slideshows.
+* 3.10.2 : Upgrade now if your captions disappeared using NivoSlider